 Nerve or muscle damage can also cause constipation in some people.
-Nerve damage can result in blocked ‘communication’ between your colon and nerve receptors in the brain.
+This may result in blocked ‘communication’ between your colon and nerve receptors in the brain.
 When these nerves are working properly, your nerves and colon work together to trigger your body’s ability to relieve itself.
 In the case of individuals with nerve damage, this process can be difficult.

 Muscle damage is yet another issue that can trigger constipation.
 Those recovering from an abdominal injury, surgery, or any muscle tear may potentially experience constipation as a side effect of the damage.
 Damaged pelvic muscles can also potentially make it increasingly difficult for your body to pass stool, potentially causing constipation.

 Is Constipation Normal?

 If you’re experiencing constipation, you might initially feel embarrassed or alienated by this sensitive problem, but rest assured you are not alone!
 Constipation is a common problem affecting 16 of every 100 individuals.
 This number is even higher for older adults, with about 33 people out of 100 seeking assistance for constipation yearly.

 Although constipation is a common issue, if you experience constipation for more than two weeks at a time, there could be some cause for concern.
 If your constipation persists, it is advised to seek the help of your medical doctor for assistance in relieving your constipation.
 It is also good to see a doctor if you have never experienced constipation before, there is blood in your stool, or you are experiencing pain resulting from constipation.

 What Are the Side Effects of CBD Oil?